khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 4. The system displays a list of results, including: cover image, title, author, genre, and the number of copies currently available on the library shelves.
 5. The user can choose to sort the results list (alphabetically, by entry date, or by loan count) or select an item to view details, such as the content summary and shelf location.

-8.3.
-Special Requirements: Search results must be displayed instantly (response time under 2 seconds for a database of up to 100,000 titles), and the system must support searches without diacritics and approximate (fuzzy) matching.
+*8.3.
+Special Requirements: Search results must be displayed instantly (response time under 2 seconds for a database of up to 100,000 titles), and the system must support searches without diacritics and approximate (fuzzy) matching.*

-8.4.
-Extension Points:
+*8.4.
+Extension Points*

 o	Reserve Book Use Case: Readers with an official account can place a reservation for a book from the book details interface.